1984–85 in English football: FA Cup

 Manchester United won their second FA Cup in three years after a Norman Whiteside goal gave them an extra-time 1–0 victory over Everton at Wembley.
-Defender Kevin Moran became the first player to be sent off in an FA Cup final at Wembley when he brought down Peter Reid in what he insisted was a misjudged tackle.
+Defender Kevin Moran became the first player to be sent off in an FA Cup final at Wembley when he brought down Peter Reid with what he insisted was a misjudged tackle.
 United's triumph ended Everton's hopes of completing a treble of trophies – they had already lifted the league title and UEFA Cup Winners Cup.
-Millwall fans rioted in their 6th round match against Luton Town, causing Luton to ban away fans from their ground.
+Millwall fans rioted in their sixth round match against Luton Town, causing Luton to ban away fans from their ground.
 Non-League Telford United collected four League scalps on their way to the fifth round proper, the joint-best run by a non-league side until Lincoln City reached the quarter-finals in 2016-17.

 League Cup

 Norwich City became the first club to win a major trophy in a relegation season as they lifted the League Cup after beating Sunderland, who went down with them to the Second Division.
 This occurrence would not be repeated for some 26 years when Birmingham City suffered the same fate; also relegated after lifting the League Cup earlier in the season.